K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 ### <div id='23'/> 3.1.3.1.6.1.
 Check Repository Branch List
 1. Click “Branch”: drop-down to check the branch used before.
-To search quickly, enter in the branch name at the branch search box.
+To search quickly, enter the branch name in the branch search box.
 ![036]

 ### <div id='24'/> 3.1.3.1.6.2.
 Check Repository Tag List
 1. Click “Tag”: drop-down to check the Tag used before.
-To search quickly, enter in the Tag name at the Tag search box.
+To search quickly, enter the Tag name in the Tag search box.
 ![037]

 ### <div id='25'/> 3.1.3.1.7.
 Check Repository Browser List
-1. Folder/File Name, Final Commit, File and size, last updates can be checked from the Repository Browser List.
+1. Folder/File Name, Final Commit, File and size, and last updates can be checked from the Repository Browser List.
 SRC and Target can be seen on the first screen with the folder image.
 ![038]

 2. Click [Folder] image to see other sources and information including the main.